Open 363 Days a Year: Closed on Thanksgiving Day and Christmas Day.

 Payment: Cash, Check, Discover, American Express, Visa & Mastercard accepted.
 Please note: There will be a $25 service charge for all returned checks.

-Voss’ at the Utica Zoo is cash only.
 ATM on-site near the Sinnott Education Center.

-Food & Drink: Visitors are invited to bring their own food and drink items to enjoy while on Zoo Grounds.
+Visitors are invited to bring their own food and drink items to enjoy while on Zoo Grounds.
 We ask that items containing allergens(peanut butter, gluten, etc) are not brought into the Playground area, located below the Rotary Pavilion deck.

 Pavilions and Picnic Tables: Want to bring your own lunch?
 No Problem!
 Enjoy one of our 3 Pavilions: Rotary, Eagle View and Zebra View or one of the numerous picnic tables available throughout the Zoo.
 Please take care to clear any food or refuse from your eating area.
 We also ask that you do not feed our roaming peacocks; they are on special diets and outside food can cause health issues.